pyjamasconf/pyjamas.live/cfp.md

 #### Call for proposals (CFP)

 Today we are also opening our CFP!
-Submissions to speak at Pyjamas Conf 2022 will be accepted from 19th August 2022 **until 18th September 2022, anywhere on earth (UTC+12)**.
+Submissions to speak at Pyjamas Conf 2022 will be accepted from 19th August 2022 **until <s>18th September 2022</s> 2nd October 2022, anywhere on earth (UTC+12)**.
 All **talk slots will be 25 mins:** 20 mins plus 5 mins Q&A or 25 mins without Q&A. Since the conference runs for a full 24 hours, you can select the time zone that you would like your talk to be in.
 You can choose to **present your talk live or recorded** We welcome submissions from everybody, including those:

 - who have never given a conference talk before,
 - who are new to Python,